 The specific terms of any warranty will be outlined in the partner/customer contract.

-OpenScape Business will be shipped with 3 years of included software support (provided as a co-delivery by Unify/Atos CCS and its partners) and includes the following benefits to customers:
+OpenScape Business will be shipped with 3 or 5 years of included software support (provided as a co-delivery by Unify/Atos CCS and its partners) and includes the following benefits to customers:

 - Software Support:

 - SW updates within a major release (minor-, fix releases and hotfixes)

 - Secure remote access (via Unify Remote Service Platform)

 - Remote service support

 - Expert assistance hotline (product experts for technical questions)